nelsam/vidar/README.md

 It's getting closer to a usable state.
 I've removed most of the panics (now, panics are only used in cases where I've screwed up completely), so the potential for data loss is low, at this point.
-It has copy/cut/paste and undo/redo support (although undo/redo is definitely buggy right now - I'm working on it), and a lot of the weirder bugs from gxui have been fixed in a fork I'm maintaining (gxui got abandoned).
+It has copy/cut/paste and undo/redo support, and a lot of the weirder bugs from gxui have been fixed in a fork I'm maintaining (gxui got abandoned).
 Right now, I do most of my vidar development using vidar.
 The only things I don't yet use it for revolve around find/replace stuff.

 I still don't think it's a good replacement for your every day editor, even for Go code, but it does have some features that I find lacking in the other editors out there.
 If you can